zerocurrencycoin/Zero/UpdateZero.md

 **Upstream:** Zclassic, zen use same host triplets; Zcash no build-windows doc; Bitcoin/Zcash depends `download-win` target.

 **Items and notes (pending Windows build confirmation on Linux):** Update zerowallet BUILD.md to reference BUILD_ZERO for zerod/Windows.
 Determine whether UpdateWallet retains Windows zerowallet-specific info.

+---

+## 10. From zerowallet (transferred for triage)

+Material from zerowallet ZERO_TODO and UpdateWallet §Detected Errors / §Zero Full Node. zerowallet does not maintain Zero’s TODO.

+**Docs:** **ZeroCoin.md** (this repo) = single reference for chain, coin, ops.
+Fill from Subsidy.md, README, doc/, UpdateZero.
+Keep Subsidy.md as source of truth; ZeroCoin.md = external reference for miners, pools, exchanges, DEX.

+**Context:** zerowallet TODO stays in zerowallet (build, wallet UI, deps).
+Zero chain/consensus issues belong here (this file, issues, or TODO).

+---

+## 11. Items for other documents or other repos

+*Route each to the right place.
+For review when merging.*

+### → ZeroCoin.md (Zero repo)

+- Consolidate all chain history, consensus and economic parameters, subsidy, halving, zeronodes, supply, post-halving, operations, addresses, security.
+- Document MAX_MONEY vs total supply (~25.6M ZER) and per-subsidy MoneyRange in §Consensus / §Supply.
+- Clarify “3888 ZER” (total supply vs daily emission) in §Supply or §README.

+### → Subsidy.md (Zero repo)

+- §11.3: Correct founders value `338665500000000<?>`; sync with UpdateZero §4.6.
+- §15.5 (or new): Document P2P alert code decision (keep or remove; Zcash removed Aug 2025).

+### → README.md (Zero repo)

+- "Stable supply is 3888 ZER, after first halfing" — clarify: total supply vs emission rate (3888 ≈ daily emission).

+### → doc/tor.md (Zero repo)

+- Update subver from legacy `/MagicBean:1.0.0/` to Gaua/Ambrym (or remove if obsolete).

+### → zerowallet (no transfer)

+- No items to send to zerowallet.
+Zerowallet scope: wallet UI, build, release; references Zero for chain/coin.

+---

+## 12. Remainder for further disposition

+- **Ownership:** ZeroCoin.md lives in Zero repo only; zerowallet does not host chain/coin reference after transfer.
+- **Ongoing:** Detected-issues table (§4.6) to be triaged into fixes (code/docs), into ZeroCoin.md, or closed.
+Any item not yet routed stays in UpdateZero until disposition.